-Electrical voltage in Britain and Ireland is 220/240 volts (ours is 110 volts), so your curling irons, razors, etc. will not work there without adapters.
-Many appliances sold here have voltage transformers built into them (look for a 220 volt switch on the back or side of the appliance).
+Electrical voltage in Britain is 240 volts AC at 50 HZ (ours is 110 volts), so your curling irons, razors, etc. will not work there without adapters.
+Many appliances sold here have voltage transformers built into them (look for a 240 volt switch on the back or side of the appliance).
 If your appliance does not have a built-in transformer switch, you will need to purchase a voltage converter.
-Regardless of which type appliance you may bring, you will still need to purchase a three-pronged (square pins) adapter for the British and Irish outlets (this can be obtained in Britain and Ireland at airports, electrical shops and hardware stores).
+Regardless of which type appliance you may bring, you will still need to purchase a three-pronged (square pins) adapter for the British outlets (this can be obtained in Britain at airports, electrical shops and hardware stores).
 If you decide to buy converters or adapters in the U.S., check with the nearest Radio Shack or Wal-Mart.
 Consider using battery operated appliances whenever possible.
 Many students simply do without electrical appliances during their stay.

-Information used in this handbook was taken from various websites: U.S. Department of State, London Vacation Guide, Britannia Travels, Britain, British Government, Visit Dublin, Discover Ireland, Irish Government and Visit Ireland.
+Information used in this handbook was taken from various websites: U.S. Department of State, London Vacation Guide, Britannia Travels, Britain and British Government.